tpboudreau/l6s/README.md

 > Most of this document assumes that you have the [Nginx Ingress controller](https://kubernetes.github.io/ingress-nginx/) running in your cluster (and scanning the installation namespace).
 See xxx if you are deploying to a cluster without an ingress controller.

-All installations require a few common chart variables to be set at deployment time.
+All types of installation require a few common chart variables to be set at deployment time.
 The easiest way to do this is to create a YAML file, called (say) `values.yaml`, containing these values.
 Its contents should look something like:

     Application:
       serviceType: ingress